streamshub/flink-sql-examples/ha-example/README.md

-# Flink cluster HA configuration
+# Flink cluster High Availability configuration

-In the deployment of Flink cluster, it consists of operators, job managers, and task managers.
+A Flink cluster deployment consists of operators, job managers, and task managers.
-By default, the deployment is not a high availability (HA) cluster, we need to configure it to achieve it.
+However, the deployment is not configured to ensure high availability (HA) by default, additional configuration is needed to achieve it.

-## Flink operator
+## Flink Kubernetes Operator

-The Flink operator manages and operates Flink Deployments.
-It supports high availability through leader election and standby operator instances.
+The Flink Kubernetes operator manages the Flink cluster Deployments.
+It supports high availability through adding a standby operator instance and using leader election functionality to ensure that only one instance is _in charge_ of the Flink cluster Deployments at any one time.
-To enable leader election we need to add the following two mandatory operator configuration parameters.
+To enable leader election, we need to add the following two mandatory parameters to the Kubernetes operator's configuration.

 ```
 kubernetes.operator.leader-election.enabled: true
 kubernetes.operator.leader-election.lease-name: flink-operator-lease
 ```
-The lease name must be unique in the current lease namespace.
+The lease name must be unique in the deployed namespace.

-So, when installing flink operator using helm, we need to add these 2 configs + existing default configs via command like this:
+When installing the Flink Kubernetes operator using `helm`, we need to add these 2 parameters into the existing default configuration string.
+This can be done via the command line using the `--set` flag:
 ```
 helm install flink-kubernetes-operator flink-operator-repo/flink-kubernetes-operator \
 --set podSecurityContext=null \